 - File.
 Allows form respondents to attach files.
 Up to 10 files can be uploaded simultaneously.

-Note: The ‘File’ field can be added with the Professional plan only.
+Note: The ‘File’ field can be added with the Business and Extra plans only.

 Attachments from your respondents will be sent to your email with the rest of their form data.